This post contains affiliate links.

 - Simmer for about 5 minutes, then remove from heat and pour mixture into a small bowl.

 - Draw sriracha mixture into your medicine dropper tool.
-Drop sriracha solution, one droplet at a time, into cold oil from about 5 inches from the surface of the oil.
+Drop sriracha solution, one droplet at a time, into cold oil from about 5 inches above the surface of the oil.

 - When you’ve used all your sriracha mixture, strain the caviar by pouring the oil + caviar glass over either a perforated or wire mesh spoon or bowl.